-The full URL to an authorization server, such as PingOne Advanced Identity Cloud or AM.
-Learn more from Example installation for this guide.
+The full URL to an authorization server, such as AM.
+Learn more in Example installation for this guide.

 If the authorization server is deployed in a site configuration (behind a load balancer), enter the site URL.

 In centralized configuration mode, the Server URL populates the agent profile for use with login, logout, naming, and cross-domain SSO.